kingston-hackSpace/Button_Matrix/README.md

 ----
 ### WIRING

-Warning!
+Caution!
 Diodes are used to prevent ghosting when multiple buttons are pressed simultaneously.
 Diodes have polarity, meaning that their leads should be correctly connected.
 Please see [this image] to wire your circuit correctly.